-- 1. One student at a time will sit an oral examination, unless the examiner in question specifies otherwise. - 2.
+- 1. One student at a time will sit an oral examination, unless the Board of Examiners specifies otherwise. - 2.
 An oral examination is held by at least two examiners.
-Deviations must be approved by the Board of Examiners.
-The course coordinator should submit a reasoned request. - 3.
-Oral (component) examinations will be held in public, unless determined otherwise by the Board of Examiners or if the student has filed an objection. - 4.
+Deviation of this rule must be approved by the Board of Examiners.
+The course coordinator should therefor submit a substantiated request.
+In case the oral exam by one examiner is permitted by the Board of Examiners, the oral exam should be recorded (audio and/or video) and stored for two months to be counted from the registration of the grade in Osiris.
+In case of a complaint or objection, the recording will have to be stored longer, see also article 13.2 of the Rules & Guidelines from the Board of Examiners. - 3.
+Oral (component) examinations shall not be public, unless the Board of Examiners has decided otherwise.
+In deviation from this first clause, a final presentation is given publicly except in special cases in which the Board of Examiners has decided otherwise, whether or not at the request of the student. - 4.
 Prior to an oral (component) examination, the examiner must ask the student to provide proof of identity.